Real-hackbard/Polygon-Calculator/README.md

 The kaleidocycle has degenerate pairs of coinciding edges in transition, which function as hinges.
 The kaleidocycle has an additional property that it can be continuously twisted around a ring axis, showing 4 sets of 6 triangular faces.

+Kaleidocycles can be constructed from a single piece of paper (with dimensions lx21) without tearing or using adhesive.[citation needed] Because of this and their continuous twisting property, they are often given as examples of simple [origami](https://en.wikipedia.org/wiki/Origami) toys.
+The kaleidocycle is sometimes called a [flexahedron](https://en.wikipedia.org/wiki/Flexagon) in analogy to the planar flexagon, which has similar symmetry under flexing transformations.

 </br>

 ![Kaleidocycle](https://github.com/user-attachments/assets/073dc819-e0d1-4e32-bcaa-7eea10f6bacf)